rust-lang/rfcs/text/0000-delayed-relosution.md

 const C: Type;
 ```

 where `Bounds` is a collection of trait and lifetime bounds.
-Users of `T`
+Users of `T` can
-definition can only use the properties exposed by the bounds.
-And where `Type`
+only use the properties exposed by the bounds.
+And where `Type` is an arbitrary
-is an arbitrary (possibly extern) type.
+(possibly extern) type.

 ## Defining extern items

 The `#[extern]` attribute can be applied in the `#[extern = path]` form to
-define an extern items.
+define an extern item.
 For example

 ```rust
 #[extern = "alloc::Default"]